Andi Farid Izdihar: Moto3 World Championship

 Following his poor Moto2 season, Izdihar changed to the 2021 Moto3 World Championship, as he and Ai Ogura switched places at Honda Team Asia between Moto3 and Moto2.
 Izdihar would come in the points four times throughout the season, scoring a point each in France, Germany, Austria, and Rimini.
 He finished with 4 points, and was not renewed for 2022, being replaced by fellow Indonesian rider Mario Aji at the Honda Asia Team.

 Return to Asia Road Racing

 Izdihar was signed again by Astra Honda Racing to race in Supersport 600 class in 2022, aboard the new CBR600RR design.
 He took two victories in both first races of Round 1 (Buriram) and 4 (Sepang).
+He won the championship and became the first Indonesian rider to achieve that feat.

+The following season saw Izdihar promoted to the ASB1000 class with joining Honda Asia Dream Racing.
+He finished on podium in the second race of the Japan round.
+At the end of season, he became vice-champion in the championship with just 2 points behind Yuki Kunii.

+In 2025, Izdihar signed with Astra Honda Racing that debuted in ASB1000.
+He did not participate in the third round of the Asia Road Racing Championship at the Twin Ring Motegi circuit as he was recovering from an injury sustained during the Mandalika Racing Series Round 2 on June.
+He scored 2 podium finishes at the second races of Indonesian and Malaysian rounds.

 Personal life

-Izdihar was born to couples Andi Suriadi (father) and Andi Rina Soviana (mother).
 Outside his racing duties, he enjoys billiard, Futsal, and watching movies.
 Although his full name is Andi Farid Izdihar -which is always registered in all racing series he competes in on national and international levels- he is known better to Indonesian public as Andi Gilang.

-He is married to a policewoman since 2020.
+Izdihar is married to a policewoman since 2020.